BioJulia/PopGen.jl/docs/workingwithpopdata/conditionals.md

 sidebar_label: Conditionals
 ---

 Included in PopGen.jl are some functions to help discriminate your data a bit more.
-Like allℹ️ conditionals, these return `true` or `false` depending on the test.
+Like all conditionalsℹ️, these return `true` or `false` depending on the test.

 :::note ℹ️ Missing values
 By Julia's design, conditionals on `missing` values return `missing`.
 For